patterja/nanostring/README.md

 ...
 ```

-### validation_samples_geosamp_normalized_<valid_version>.txt
+### validation_samples_rawdata_<valid_version>.txt
-Matrix of geomean scaled by each batch.
+Matrix of rawdata for 20 batches run as a validation set.
 This is only used for batch pass and fail.
-Scaled within each batch to see if batch is consistent with this version of the cohort summarized in this matrix.

-valid_version=20200320
+Rows are features: ERCC controls, antibodies, etc
-need to update this
+Columns are samples: labeled in the form of <batch_name>_<sample_name>

 ```
 20190314_208421591020__HCC1954  20190314_208421591020__BT474    20190314_208421591020__MDA468 control.1	20190314_208421591020__BT474.1    20190314_208421591020__MCF7.1
 POS_B(32)	4257	5345	3822	4183	3561